 Students must have an acceptable knowledge of applications.
 This requirement may be met by having at least two years experience working directly with software system development, or (with permission of an advisor) extensive software intensive course work.
 Students may also be required to have or develop proficiency in particular technologies, operating environments, or programming languages.

-Students found to be deficient in one or more above areas will be required to take up to three foundation courses (these will not count towards the degree) to prepare them for admission to the MSSE program.
+Students found to be deficient in one or more above areas will be required to take additional foundation courses (these will not count towards the degree) to prepare them for admission to the MSSE program.
 These foundation courses, to be determined by the advisor, will provide students with requisite knowledge and skill necessary to begin the master’s program.

 The MSSE degree is not recommended for students who have never had a course in programming.
 There should be evidence of an understanding of the development of industrial strength software.
 Please note that working experience is a requirement for admission to the MSSE.
 You will need to cover all of the prerequisite courses.
 If you apply, you may be admitted conditionally until you satisfy the prerequisite course requirements at Drexel University (or somewhere else).
 Applications can be submitted online.